PrefectHQ/prefect/docs/guides/automations.md

 Let's run the underlying flow and see the deployment get kicked off after 30 seconds elapsed.
 This will result in a new flow run of `build_names`, and we are able to see this new deployment get initiated with the custom parameters we outlined above.

-In a few quick changes, we are able to programatically create an automation that deploys workflows with custom parameters.
+In a few quick changes, we are able to programmatically create an automation that deploys workflows with custom parameters.

 ## Using an underlying .yaml file